Pyreko/yt-community-post-archiver/README.md

 #### Use browser profile

+I've found this way works a bit better from personal experience.
 You can re-use an existing browser profile that is logged into your YouTube account to grab membership posts with the `-p` flag, where the path is where your user profiles are located (for example, in Chrome, you can find this with `chrome://version`).
 For example:

 ```shell
 venv/bin/python archiver.py -o output/ -p ~/.config/chromium/  "https://www.youtube.com/@WatsonAmelia/membership"